seriousme/openapi-schema-validator/README.md

 - a YAML string
 - a filename

-External references are *not* automatically resolved so you need to inline them yourself if required.
+External references are *not* automatically resolved so you need to inline them yourself if required e.g by using `<instance>.addSpecRef()`
 The result is an object:
 ```
 {